Tools4everBV/HelloID-Conn-Prov-Source-Raet-Oracle-Query/README.md

 # HelloID-Conn-Prov-Source-Raet-Oracle-Query
-This is the first version of the HelloID provisioning source connector for Raet On-Premises based on Oracle DB queries
+HelloID provisioning source connector for Raet On-Premises based on Oracle DB queries.
+Please remember This is the first version of this connector.
+Any feedback will be appreciated!

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents